arnaudbos/dockerhost/README.md

 * The VM will use docker-compose for provisioning `apps` ("generic" VM only goes so far, as I've had issues specifying ports forwardings dynamically for apps)
-* **Requirement**: each app must either be running in a Docker container and provisioning will be done with docker-compose, or have a `run.sh ` script in its home directory in order to be started by the `start.sh` provisioning script (more on that later).

 > As a maintainer, I want to make use of a minmum number of technologies to glue the environment together.